red-kite-solutions/stalker/docs/findings.md

 )
 ```

-> You can't attach fields to an IP range as they are stored differently.
+> You can't attach fields to an IP range as they are different than other ressources.

 Which is equivalent to the following python code, but with more metadata: